 2. Animal Health and Well-Being

-- The Owner is responsible for ensuring that the animal receives any other needed veterinary care in a timely way from a licensed veterinary provider.
+b.
+The Owner is responsible for ensuring that the animal receives any other needed veterinary care in a timely manner from a licensed veterinary provider.
 The University can require that the Owner provide veterinary care for an animal that is sick or requires vaccinations or other veterinary treatment.
 Animals that are sick or require vaccinations or other veterinary treatment can be removed from University housing, at the expense of the Owner.

-- The Owner is also responsible for ensuring that the animal is bathed or groomed regularly and has effective protection against fleas, ticks, or other pests.
+The Owner is also responsible for ensuring that the animal is bathed or groomed regularly and has effective protection against fleas, ticks, or other pests.
 Animals are prohibited from all common area bathrooms for grooming and bathing purposes, including but not limited to residence hall bathrooms, locker-rooms, other university restrooms.

-- The Owner is responsible for ensuring that the animal is regularly fed a nutritious diet and receives any needed regular exercise.
+c.
+The Owner is responsible for ensuring that the animal is regularly fed a nutritious diet and receives any needed regular exercise.

-- The Owner is responsible for ensuring adequate living conditions to support the animal’s health and safety.
+d.
+The Owner is responsible for ensuring adequate living conditions to support the animal’s health and safety.

 3. Licensing and Training

-- Licensing.
+a.
+Licensing.
 The Owner is responsible for ensuring that the animal is licensed, according to state and local laws, and the University reserves the right to request documentation showing that the approved animal has been licensed.
 Note: Massachusetts law requires that dogs be licensed and provides that Service Animals are exempt from the license fee.

-- Behavioral Training.
+b.
+Behavioral Training.
 Service Animals and ESAs must be properly trained so as to not cause an unreasonable disruption to the living/learning environment, including Residence Life and Housing staff.

 4. Other Conditions